manweile/MusicProcessing/README.md

     - m3u can be created, but not best ui functionality to do so

 ### [VLC](https://www.videolan.org/vlc/):
-VLC is a ipsum lorem
+VLC is a multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols.
 #### VLS Pros
 - can so some tag editing, but is really a media player at heart
 - can rip mp3's from cd's, but goldwave is probably better